descholar-ceo/boiler/README.md

 1. Sqlserver: requires you to have pre-installed `freeTDS` on your system, if you are not sure run `sudo apt-get install freetds-dev` which will install it if you don't have it or update it if the version you have is obsolete

+1. jdbcmysql, jdbcsqlite3, jdbcpostgresql,: are for use with [JRuby](https://www.jruby.org/) only

 #### Running
 After you install successfully, run `boiler` on your terminal and follow the instructions